-Marco Del Negro-Forecasting using dynamic stochastic general equilibrium models; the study of financial frictions.
+Marco Del Negro-Forecasting and policy analysis using dynamic stochastic general equilibrium models.

-Fernando Duarte and Thomas Eisenbach- Research on "fire sales" and how they affect the stability of the financial sector.
+Fernando Duarte and Thomas Eisenbach-Research on fire sales and how they affect the stability of the financial sector.

 Stefano Eusepi-Research on the implications of different theories of expectations formation for monetary and fiscal policy design.